 Hand Scoring Training

-To score student responses, users will need access to the training guides, exemplars, and other training material from the Test Operations Management System (TOMS).
+To score student responses, users will need access to the training guides, exemplars, and other training material from TOMS.
 These materials are available to anyone with TOMS credentials.
-After users log on to TOMS, users should select the [Resources] button (figure 1).
+After users log on to TOMS, users should select the [Resources] tab (figure 1).

 Users then land on the Secure Materials page for access to the Interim Assessment Secured Materials (figure 2).